Avernes-Saint-Gourgon

 Avernes-Saint-Gourgon (/fr/) is a commune in the Orne department in northwestern France.

 Geography

+The commune is made up of the following collection of villages and hamlets, Avernes-Saint-Gourgon and Le Hamel.

 The commune along with another 11 communes shares part of a 1,400 hectare, Natura 2000 conservation area, called the Haute Vallée de la Touques et affluents.

+The Touques river along with a stream, Ruisseau de la Bigotiere flow through the commune.

 Notable buildings and places

 National heritage sites

 The Commune has two buildings and areas listed as a Monument historique.